 - Overlander Ski Club

-- Rents snowshoes for the day for both on premise and off.
-Prices range from $10-$20 a day.
+- Rents snowshoes for the day for $10.
 This does not include access to the Stake Lake trails which is another $5 for adults.

 - Harper Mountain